 Smith is active in the Columbus community.
 He is a member of the Columbus Sports Commission and the governing board of trustees of the Lincoln Theater Association.
 In June of 2016, he was named a trustee of the Board of the Columbus Museum of Art.
 In addition, Smith and his wife, Sheila, support numerous community charities.
 On campus, Smith is active with the Bell Center for African-American males, where for 10 years he has sponsored a mentoring program.

-Gene and Sheila have four children: Matt, Nicole, Lindsey and Summer, and six grandchildren: Marshall, Steele, Addison, Grayson, Tyson and Elijah.
+Gene and Sheila have four children: Matt, Nicole, Lindsey and Summer, and seven grandchildren: Marshall, Steele, Addison, Grayson, Tyson, Elijah and Maya.

 A Jump Into The Record Book: Zack Bazile, NCAA Long Jump Champion